rjhunjhunwala/S.I.D.E/README.md

 </pre>
 </li>
 <li>
-(Optional) A file named LANGUAGENAME.DOCS.txt which is formatted like the following:
+(Optional) A file named LANGUAGENAME.DOCS.txt which is formatted like the following.
+The help text is displayed in a panel in the lower left corner.
+It can be used to display recommendations based on the text within the line selected or information regarding the commands in the line selected.
 <pre>
 Regex
 Help text to display if the current line matches the regex "NEWLINE" is used as an escape sequence to represent a new line being displayed.